This Notice of Privacy Practices is available in Spanish and Hmong. To receive a copy, contact the Privacy Officer at (608) 775-6237.

 To request an accounting of disclosures, you must submit your request in writing to our Privacy Officer.
 Your request must state a time period, which may not be longer than six years and may not include dates before April 14, 2003.
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the cost of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
 This will not include disclosures made for the purpose of treatment, payment, or health care operations.

 You have a right to request a restriction on the health information we disclose to your health plan if the disclosure is for the purpose of carrying out payment or healthcare operations and is not otherwise required by law; and the health information pertains solely to a health care item or service for which you, or the person other than the health plan on your behalf, has paid Gundersen Health System in full for that health care item or service.
-If you wish to request restrictions on the health information we disclose to your health plan, please contact: Manager of PBS – Customer Financial Services, 1900 South Avenue, NCA3-01, La Crosse, Wisconsin 54601, (608) 775-8670.
+If you wish to request restrictions on the health information we disclose to your health plan, please contact: Executive Director of Revenue Cycle, 1900 South Avenue, NCA3-02, La Crosse, Wisconsin 54601, (608) 775-4370.

 To request confidential communications, you must specify how or where you wish to be contacted.
 Your request must be submitted in writing to our Privacy Officer.